Leave your camera off at stand-ups

 When you’re in a meeting with your camera turned on, it feels like everyone is watching you.
 So you begin to stress about your posture: you sit more upright than usual (even if it feels uncomfortable); you make unnatural facial expressions (because smart people look like this, right?); you smile awkwardly if you don’t have anything to add to the discussion.

-And that’s not only based on a couple personal anecdotes or testimonials from people who suffer from zoom fatigue (for once, I’m glad that it’s called after the worst app in its league).
+And that’s not only based on personal experience or testimonials from people who suffer from zoom fatigue.
 This research published by Journal of Applied Psychology shows that people who had their camera on during their calls felt fatigue.

 Meeting in the middle